bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 Beta 2 is here.md

 ## Migration Notes

 For JavaScript projects, we’ve changed the name of the artifact for the standard library.
-Instead of <code>kotlin-js-library</code>, it is now <code>kotlin-stdlib-js</code>.
+Instead of `kotlin-js-library`, it is now `kotlin-stdlib-js`.
 You’ll need to update your Maven and Gradle scripts accordingly when you update to 1.1 beta 2 or a newer build.
-In addition to that, testing support classes (in the package <code>kotlin.test</code>) for JavaScript are now packaged as a separate artifact, as it was previously done for the Java version.
-If you’re using kotlin.test in your JS project, add a dependency on <code>kotlin-test-js</code>.
+In addition to that, testing support classes (in the package `kotlin.test`) for JavaScript are now packaged as a separate artifact, as it was previously done for the Java version.
+If you’re using kotlin.test in your JS project, add a dependency on `kotlin-test-js`.
-The coroutines APIs in the Kotlin standard library have been moved to the <code>kotlin.coroutines.experimental</code> package; you need to update your imports if you’ve used these APIs in your code.
+The coroutines APIs in the Kotlin standard library have been moved to the `kotlin.coroutines.experimental` package; you need to update your imports if you’ve used these APIs in your code.
 See [Andrey’s forum post](https://discuss.kotlinlang.org/t/experimental-status-of-coroutines-in-1-1-and-related-compatibility-concerns/2236) for the background on this change.
 We’ve also made it easier to enable the experimental coroutine support in your Gradle projects.
 Instead of editing gradle.properties, you can add the following snippet to your build.gradle:

 {% raw %}